Immigration to Canada: Contemporary immigration, 1970s–present

 Immigration in Canada since the 1970s, or the fifth wave, has been mostly from Asia.
 This was largely influenced in 1976 when the Immigration Act was revised and was maintained as official government policy.
-The regulations introduced in 1967 consisted of 9 categories: education, occupation, professional skills, age, arranged employment, knowledge of English and/or French, relatives in Canada and “personal characteristics.”
-To qualify for immigration 50 points out of 100 were necessary in 1967.
+The regulations introduced in 1976 consisted of 9 categories: education, occupation, professional skills, age, arranged employment, knowledge of English and/or French, relatives in Canada and "personal characteristics."
+To qualify for immigration 50 points out of 100 were necessary in 1976.

-On 20 February 1978, Canada and Quebec sign an immigration agreement allowing Quebec decision-making power in independently choosing its immigrants, who would then still have to be approved by Ottawa.
+On 20 February 1978, Canada and Quebec signed an immigration agreement allowing Quebec decision-making power in independently choosing its immigrants, who would then still have to be approved by Ottawa.